Netcracker/KubeMarine/documentation/Maintenance.md

 ### Backup Procedure Parameters

+The procedure accepts optional positional argument with the path to the procedure inventory file.
+You can find description and examples of the accepted parameters in the next sections.

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/backup.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).